-The building up of excessive or insufficient neurotransmitters in the brain may cause chemical imbalance.
-Neurotransmitters are chemical messengers that pass information from one nerve cell to others.
+The building up of excessive or insufficient neurotransmitters in the brain may cause a chemical imbalance.
+Neurotransmitters are chemical messengers that pass information from one nerve cell to another.
 Neurotransmitters examples include dopamine, serotonin, and norepinephrine.
 Sometimes, people call serotonin and dopamine the “happy hormones” due to their roles in regulating moods and emotions.

 It is a common belief that mental health conditions, such as anxiety and depression, develop because of chemical imbalances in the brain.
 There are chances that this hypothesis may hold some truth, but it also runs the risk of oversimplifying mental illnesses.
 Mental health disorders and mood conditions are highly complex issues that affect 46.6 million adults in the United States.

 Brain chemical imbalance symptoms

 Due to the reversal of depressive symptoms with the help of serotonin reuptake inhibitors (SSRIs), monoamine oxidase inhibitors (MAOIs), and tricyclic antidepressants (TCAs), there is an increase in the concentration of specific neurotransmitters (norepinephrine, dopamine, and serotonin).
 According to the hypothesis by researchers, insufficient levels of particular neurotransmitters could result in the following symptoms:

 - feelings of helplessness, sadness, emptiness, or worthlessness